truongsonghiep/journey-to-the-west/chapter-068.md

 SIXTY-EIGHT
 # At Scarlet-Purple Kingdom the Tang Monk speaks of past eras <br> Pilgrim Sun performs on an arm broken in three places

-<span style="color: red;">Đây là văn bản màu đỏ</span>
-*Virtue attained, all causations dead,
+*Virtue attained, all causations dead,<br>
-Your fame through four great continents will spread.
+Your fame through four great continents will spread.<br>
-Wise and enlightened you ascend yonder shore.
+Wise and enlightened you ascend yonder shore.<br>
-The wind will sigh
+The wind will sigh<br>
-As hazy cirrus rises in the sky.
+As hazy cirrus rises in the sky.<br>
-Those Buddhas will all greet you;
+Those Buddhas will all greet you;<br>
-Forever at Jade Terrace you'll live thereto.
+Forever at Jade Terrace you'll live thereto.<br>
-Break up the human dream of butterfly.
+Break up the human dream of butterfly.<br>
-Let it all end!
+Let it all end!<br>
-Where dust is cleansed no worries attend.
+Where dust is cleansed no worries attend.<br>
-We we telling you about Tripitaka and his disciples who, Having washed out an alley of sullage,
+We we telling you about Tripitaka and his disciples who,<br>
+Having washed out an alley of sullage,<br>
-Now walked on the path of freedom.
+Now walked on the path of freedom.<br>
-Time went by swiftly and again it was torrid summer, when Pomegranates spread ornate fruits,
+Time went by swiftly and again it was torrid summer, when<br>
+Pomegranates spread ornate fruits,<br>
-And lotus leaves split like green pans.
+And lotus leaves split like green pans.<br>
-In two rows of willow young swallows hide,
+In two rows of willow young swallows hide,<br>
 To flee the heat the travellers wave their fans.*

 As they proceeded, they suddenly saw a moated city looming up.
 Reining in his horse, Tripitaka called out, *"Disciples, take a look.
 What kind of a place is that?"*